 Aging Well Group

-Are you feeling challenged by the pandemic, changes in your health, relationships, housing, mobility or income?
-Or are you looking for ways to make new connections, communicate, increase self-esteem, manage anxiety or cultivate acceptance?
-Join our professional social worker, Mo Fain, LICSW, for this weekly group that is back meeting in person at the Senior Center.
+Are you looking for ways to make new connections, communicate, increase self-esteem, manage anxiety or cultivate acceptance?
+Join our professional social worker, Mo Fain, LICSW, for this weekly group that is meeting in person at the Senior Center.
 We will share stories, learn coping strategies and provide and receive support.
-We also have occasional speakers on a variety of topics.
+We also have speakers on a variety of topics.
 All discussions are confidential.
-For more information, contact Mo at 206-932-4044 x2 or email@example.com.
+To register, call the Senior Center: 206-932-4044 x1.